sadia-sharna/Courier-Management-System/README.md

 #Tools: Microsoft Visual Studio 2017,MVC framework, Entity framework, C#

 ##Features for User:
-1. User can give a bookiing for sending a parcel to any district of Bangladesh.
+1. User can give a booking for sending a parcel to any district of Bangladesh.
 2. User gets a booking ID after giving a booking.
-3. They also get the delivery man info who is carrying their parcel in tracking window.
+3. They also get the delivery man’s info carrying their parcel in tracking page.

 ##Features for Admin: